merchise/xotl.ql/docs/source/monads.rst

    would be True for sets and bags but not for lists.

-   Instances support the extraction of head and tail we see in functional languages::
+   Cons support the extraction of head and tail we see in functional languages::

      >>> head, tail = Cons(1, [2, 3])